-They must log in to Canvas, and go to their MyClasses course page, to access COPYRIGHT-PROTECTED e-reserves.
+They must log in to Canvas, and go to their MyClasses course page, to access all digital materials (including COPYRIGHT-PROTECTED e-reserves).

-E-reserves that are open-access or in SU-licensed databases can be accessed through the links in the online SU Course Reserves catalog -- faculty should post these links in their MyClasses pages too, so that students can get all of their readings in one place.
+Ebooks or articles that are in SU-licensed databases can be accessed through links going through the online SU library page (not the databases directly!) -- faculty should post these links in their MyClasses pages, so that students can efficiently get to all of their readings from one place.

 Just come up to the Library Service Desk, and tell a staff person that you would like to check out a Course Reserve.
 If you can provide the Shelf Name/Number of the item you want (for example, "Smith #10"), the staff person can quickly retrieve the item from the back and check it out to you.
 You can find this "location" information in our searchable Reserves catalog, to the right of the item's title.